OCA/hr/hr_payroll_analysis/README.rst

 Usage
 =====

-Go to: Reporting -> Human Ressources -> Payroll Analysis, Fill the wizard and click 'Generate the Report'
+Go to: Reporting -> Human Resources -> Payroll Analysis, Fill the wizard and click 'Generate the Report'